russellballestrini/russell.ballestrini.net/content/2016-12-21-nginx-throw-503-maintenance-json-for-all-requests.rst

  <
  {
    "errorCode": "maintenance",
-   "errorDesc": "The server is undergoing scheduled maintenance and will be back up shortly.
-Please try again later" }
+   "errorDesc": "We are currently performing scheduled maintenance.
+Please try again later."
+ }

 Need to make sure you always set a custom header?
 Don't forget the ``always`` directive::